Lotfullah21/Data-Structures-And-Algorithms/15-sorting/problems/inversionCount/README.md

 So at index 5, we are having 4 inversion counts.

-In total there 16 inversion count.
+In total there are 16 inversion counts.
 ```

 The idea is to use merge sort algorithm, but at the same time sorting is done, a comparison across the elements of array also had to be done if the element in array1>array2,